Kelly Rowland: Early life

-Kelendria Trene Rowland was born on February 11, 1981, in Atlanta, Georgia.
+Kelendria Trene Rowland was born in Atlanta, Georgia, on February 11, 1981.
 She is the daughter of Doris Rowland-Garrison (December 6, 1947 – December 2, 2014) and Christopher Lovett.
 She has an older brother named Orlando.
 When Rowland was seven, her mother left her father, who was an abusive alcoholic and suffered post-traumatic stress disorder (PTSD) from serving in the Vietnam War, and Rowland went with her.
 When Rowland was seven or eight, she and her mother relocated to Houston, where at some point she moved in with fellow Destiny's Child member Beyoncé, referring to Beyoncé's mother Tina Knowles as "Mama T".

-Circa the early 1990s, Rowland joined Beyoncé, Tamar Davis and LaTavia Roberson in the girl group Girl's Tyme.
+In the early 1990s, Rowland joined Beyoncé, Tamar Davis and LaTavia Roberson in the girl group Girl's Tyme.
 Girl's Tyme competed on the nationally televised talent show Star Search, but lost the competition to Skeleton Crew.
-Beyoncé's father Mathew Knowles reduced the sextet lineup to a quartet, including new member LeToya Luckett, and began managing the group.
-In 1995, they signed with Elektra Records, who dropped them months later.
+Beyoncé's father, Mathew Knowles, reduced the sextet lineup to a quartet, including new member LeToya Luckett, and began managing the group.
+In 1995, they signed with Elektra Records, but were released from the label months later.
 D'wayne Wiggins then began working with the group, and they were briefly signed to his label.
 The group went through several name changes, including the Dolls, Something Fresh, Cliché, and Destiny before deciding upon a final moniker.
 Under the name Destiny's Child, the group was picked up by Columbia Records.
 They continued performing as an opening act for other established R&B groups of the time, such as SWV, Dru Hill, and Immature.